lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 ## JDK 17 baseline

-Spring Batch 5 is based on Spring Framework 6 which requires Java 17 as a minimum version.So you need to use Java 17+ to run Spring Batch 5 applications.
+Spring Batch 5 is based on Spring Framework 6 which requires Java 17 as a minimum version.
+Therefore, you need to use Java 17+ to run Spring Batch 5 applications.

 ## Dependencies upgrade